docelic/amber-introduction/README.md

 Slang is extremely elegant, but very different from the traditional perception of HTML.
 ECR is HTML-like and beyond mediocre when compared to slang, but may be the best choice for your application if you intend to use some HTML site template (from e.g. [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.

+In any case, regardless of the templating language, have in mind that the templates are compiled along with the application.
+This makes them extremely fast, as well as read-only which is a very welcome side-benefit!

 Supported ORM models: [granite](https://github.com/amberframework/granite-orm) (default) and [crecto](https://github.com/Crecto/crecto).

 Granite is a very nice and simple, effective ORM model, where you mostly write your own SQL (i.e. all search queries typically look like YourModel.all("WHERE field1 = ?
 AND field2 = ?", [value1, value2])).
 But it also has belongs/has relations, and some other little things.
 (If you have by chance known and loved [Class::DBI](http://search.cpan.org/~tmtm/Class-DBI-v3.0.17/lib/Class/DBI.pm) for Perl, it might remind you of it in some ways.)